AH-AI-in-Radiology/CTB_Osteoporosis_Screening/README.md

-# Automated screening of osteoporosis from non-contrast CT brain imaging
+# Automated opportunistic screening for low bone mineral density using routine CT brain imaging

 **Paper**: pending publication

-This repository contains pre-trained models and a workflow for osteoporosis and low BMD (Bone Mineral Density) screening using non-contrast CT brain imaging.
+This repository contains pre-trained models and a workflow for low BMD (Bone Mineral Density) and osteoporosis screening using non-contrast CT brain imaging.
 The methodology used a Convolutional Neural Network (CNN), specifically seresnet18, to classify CTB imaging.

 Classification occurs in a 2 step process:
 1. Identification of the slice above the lateral ventricles using this [model](https://jasonccai.github.io/HeadCTSegmentation/).
 2. Performing classification with 12 slices centered on the slice identified in '1' together with age and sex

 There are two models which each address a different screening scenario:
-1. Osteoporosis BMD screening (T <= -2.5 is labelled 1, and T > -2.5 is labelled 0)
+1. Low BMD screening (T < -1.0 is labelled 1, and T >= -1.0 is labelled 0)
-2. Low BMD screening (T < -1.0 is labelled 1, and T >= -1.0 is labelled 0)
+2. Osteoporosis BMD screening (T <= -2.5 is labelled 1, and T > -2.5 is labelled 0)

 ## Repository Structure